mclevey/CV/cv_mclevey.md

 \ind 2016-2017.
 Janice Aurini (Co-PI), John McLevey (Co-PI), Rob Gorbet (Co-Applicant).
 "Assessing the Impact of Classroom-Integrated Robotics on the Cultivation of 21^st^ Century Competencies."
 Contract with Council of Ontario Directors of Education (CODE) for the Ontario Ministry of Education.

 # Open Source Research Software

+\ind \texttt{dcss}: A Python package accompanying John McLevey (2021) *Doing Computational Social Science*.
+Includes curated datasets and a large collection of utility functions for data processing and working with statistical and machine learning models.
+Currently in beta and under active development.

 \ind \texttt{bnet}: A Python implementation of probabilistic models for belief network analysis, relational class analysis, and correlational class analysis (all network-based methods for analyzing shared cultural schemas from survey data).
 Developed by John McLevey.
 Currently in beta and under active development.